 Our research finds that the four most serious problems undermining the well-being of Floridians are: (1) a very wide income and wealth disparity that constrains economic opportunity, limits job creation, and increases poverty; (2) a regressive tax system that does not provide sufficient funding for core government functions; (3) unacceptable high levels of public corruption, violent crime, identity theft and fraud; and (4) a weak public education system.
-The seriousness of these problems cannot be overemphasized, and we believe that together these problems make Florida the most undesirable state to live in among all 50 states.
+The seriousness of these problems cannot be overemphasized, and we believe that together these problems likely make Florida the most undesirable state among all 50 states.

 Florida's very wide income disparity increases poverty, limits job creation, diminishes the well-being of the middle class, and reduces the potential for future prosperity, particularly for young persons.
 Florida's tax system heavily favors the rich by placing a greater tax burden on the poor and middle class.